- We focus on what has worked for 10,000+ patients & medical research.

 - The only goal of this is that we will make your skin nice and fluffy.
 Mix around the water should be lukewarm to warm but never hot.

-- Don’t burn your feet, and check it with your hands.
+- Please don’t burn your feet, and check it with your hands.

 - The idea is that your skin will become flaky around the glass, and this alone can cause your glass to pop out of your foot.